robovm/robovm-docs/en/walkthroughs/ib-basics/ib-basics.md

 Once you save your changes, RoboVM will update the Xcode project accordingly.

-> NOTE: Intellij IDEA does not compile classes automatically when you change the source files.
-See the [Getting Started Guide for Intellij IDEA](/getting-started/intellij.md) on how to configure this behaviour!
+> NOTE: IntelliJ IDEA does not compile classes automatically when you change the source files.
+See the [Getting Started Guide for IntelliJ IDEA](/getting-started/intellij.md) on how to configure this behaviour!

 Open Xcode, expand the `Sources` and click on the `GreetingsController.h` file.
 It will open in the editor area.